Salem, Ma'ale Iron

 Salem or Salim (سالم, סאלם) is an Arab village in Israel's Haifa District.
 The village is in the Wadi Ara area of the northern Triangle, 4 kilometers northeast of Umm al-Fahm.
 Since 1996, it has been under the jurisdiction of the Ma'ale Iron local council.
 In mid-2016 Salem's population was 1,699, predominantly Muslims.
-The village is divided into five neighborhoods: Abu Bakr, Darwish, Subaihat, Ayash and Rifai.
+The village is divided into five neighborhoods: Abu Bakr, Darwish, Subaihat, Ayyash and Rifa'i.
 Most of the adult males in the village work in manual labour.

 History

 Pottery remains from the Iron Age I, IA II, Persian and the Hellenistic era have been found, and a rock-hewn installation has been excavated from the latter period.

 Pottery and coins have been also been found from the Roman period, in addition to pottery from the Byzantine, early Islamic and Mamluk period.

-Ottoman era
+Ottoman Empire

 Salem, like the rest of the region of Palestine (region), was incorporated into the Ottoman Empire in 1517, and in the census of 1596, the village was located in the nahiya of Sha'ara in the liwa of Lajjun.
 It had a population of 9 households, all Muslim.
 It paid a fixed tax of 25% on agricultural products, including wheat, barley, olive trees, goats and beehives, in addition to occasional revenues; the taxes totalled 4,300 akçe.

 French traveler Victor Guérin visited in 1870 and noted that "There are now not more than 150 residents, and it sits on a hill from which the view encompasses a considerable part of the Jezreel Valley."
 He further noted that there were "distinct traces" of ancient buildings.

 In 1870/1871 (1288 AH), an Ottoman census listed the village in the nahiya of Shafa al-Gharby.

 In 1882, the Palestine Exploration Fund's Survey of Western Palestine described Salem as a "small village standing above the road, with a well on the north".